 One way to tour Andalusia is to connect the three principal cities—Cordoba (#1), Granada (#2), and Seville (#5)—by train.
 The distances are short, and train service is efficient and fast.

-On our first trip to the area, we took trains and found the experience easy and relaxing.
+On my first trip to the area, I took trains and found the experience easy and relaxing.

-Drop off the car at the airport in Seville, grab a shuttle or a taxi to an apartment in the old town (where I don’t advise driving), and enjoy the final days of your trip in Andalusia.
+Drop off your rental car at the airport in Seville, grab a shuttle or a taxi to an apartment in the old town (where I don’t advise driving), and enjoy the final days of your trip in Andalusia.

 Suggested Itinerary

-For an itinerary for touring Andalusia that combines driving and trains, I suggest:
+For a southern Spain itinerary that combines driving and trains, I suggest:

 • One night in Cordoba